Tag: kitchen-cabinet-warapping

 No customer is going to pay $1,000 a day

-for work that anyone can learn from YouTube.
+that anyone can learn from YouTube.

 Around that time,

-a friend came to mind—Mr. Kim,
+a friend came to mind — Mr. Kim,

 a general contractor in Korea with 15 years of field experience.